United States Post Office (Greenwich, Connecticut)

-Description and history
+History

 Greenwich's former post office occupies a prominent triangular site between Greenwich Avenue and Arch Street, with a small public park housing a war memorial in front of it.
-The building is a single-story masonry structure, with a steel frame finished in brick and stone.
-The main facade faces the intersection, consisting of a curved wall with a recessed entry area.
-The recess is supported by six Corinthian columns, and is topped by a parapet with balustraded elements.

 The building, completed in 1915, appears to be one of the last of an era of post office design where government buildings were individually designed and were "intended as monuments to bring Federal ideas and sophisticated architecture to small communities."
 Other post offices, later, were standardized.

 The building was acquired by the company Restoration Hardware (now RH) and extensively altered in 2014.
 The exterior post office facade remains the same.
 However, the interior is completely renovated to accommodate a two-story, high-value merchandise store.
 Moreover, Restoration Hardware expanded the rear of the building to make larger gallery space and patio space for customers.

+Architecture

+The building is a single-story masonry structure, with a steel frame finished in brick and stone.
+The main facade faces the intersection, consisting of a curved wall with a recessed entry area.
+The recess is supported by six Corinthian columns, and is topped by a parapet with balustraded elements.